Who I am

 The concrete realization of my work is software.
 This includes deal.II, a finite element software library written in C++.
 I am the principal author and maintainer of this open source library

 deal.II is used by several hundred researchers around the world and is part of the computing industry standard SPEC CPU2006 benchmark.
 My co-authors and I have received the J. H. Wilkinson Prize for Numerical Software for its creation.
-It has been used for numerical results in more than 500 scientific papers covering practically all areas of science.
+It has been used for numerical results in about 600 scientific papers covering practically all areas of the sciences and engineering.

 I wrote the basic blocks of this library in 1998 for my thesis, but it has been greatly extended since, by me and dozens of others around the world.
 It now has about 600,000 lines of code, and extensive documentation.